VisualSearch-GmbH/Custom-Integration-Recommend-Similar-Products/README.md

 #### Alternative #1 Update using Json file

+After you send the computation request, please wait according to the size of your catalogue.
+For 1.000 products about 5 min, for 10.000 products about 1 hour, etc.

-To use the computed related products, you can download the results from a provided url link e.g. https://api.visualsearch.wien/similar_compute/API_TEST_KEY.json.
+To use the latest computed related products, you can download the results from a provided url link e.g. https://api.visualsearch.wien/similar_compute/API_TEST_KEY.json.
 Here is an example of the content of a Json result file, where product with ID = 11dc680240b04f469ccba354cbf0b967 has these 2 related products:

 ```bash
 {